bologer/anycomment.io/readme.txt

 * Integration of more social networks: Dribble, etc
 * More widgets to be added on the page (sidebar, custom pages, etc)
 * Special moderator panel integrated into custom AnyComment pages (for easy comment moderation)
-* More statistics and analytics regarding comments...
+* More statistics and analytics...
 * And a lot more...

 == Screenshots ==